KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.faq/content/overview/_index.md

 It is possible to load data from GSM2DataManager databases into the cloud.
 This is a work effort of multiple hours and might be a chargeable work.
 Your sales person will find a fair solution.

-At a trade fair I would like to present the KOLIBRI WebApp.

 ## The customer needs a new feature?
 How do I proceed?

 Contact to <kolibri@keller-druck.com>